Lasimeri/Meri_Bot_Rust/README.md

 - **Usage**: `^reason -s <search query>` or `^reason --search <search query>`
 - **Reasoning-Enhanced Mode** (when LM Studio/Ollama is configured):
   1. **🧠 Query Optimization** - Reasoning model refines your query for analytical research
-  2. **🔍 Web Search** - Searches DuckDuckGo with the optimized query
+  2. **🔍 Web Search** - Searches SerpAPI with the optimized query
   3. **🤖 Analytical Synthesis** - Reasoning model provides deep analysis with embedded links
   4. **📊 Progress Updates** - Real-time status: "Refining for reasoning analysis..." → "Searching..." → "Analyzing with reasoning model..."
+  5. **📝 Buffered Chunking** - Content is accumulated in a buffer and posted in 2000-character chunks with proper text wrapping
 - **Basic Mode** (fallback when AI is unavailable):
-  - Direct DuckDuckGo search with formatted results
+  - Direct SerpAPI search with formatted results
   - Shows top 5 results with titles, descriptions, and clickable links
 - **Examples**:
   ```